 For amateur and semi-pro photographers

-If you’re an amateur or semi-pro photographer with a full-time job unrelated to photography, you may want to consider taking out a personal loan.
+If you’re an amateur or semi-pro photographer with a full-time job unrelated to photography, you may want to consider other ways to finance your new equipment.
 Credit cards may be a much easier route, however they can cost you much more in interest than a personal loan.

 For example, owing $1,500 on a credit card with a 20% per interest rate – if you only make the minimum repayments each month, it would take 18 years to repay, with over $3000 in interest!
 It is fair to say that minimum credit card repayments really equate to a debt trap for the unwary.

 Savvy Managing Director Bill Tsouvalas says it makes more financial sense to opt for a personal loan.
 “Even though it takes a bit of time to get documents together for approval, a personal loan for the same amount at 11% per year over three years means only $267 in interest with monthly repayments of $49 per month.
 A personal loan is far more economical than paying credit card interest and the defined loan period enforces financial discipline.”

 If you rely on your equipment to make a living, you may have been apprehensive about getting a consumer personal loan where you need to prove you’re a low enough risk to gain eligibility.

 However, if you use your cameras and equipment for business more than 50% of the time and have an active ABN, you can qualify for business-specific equipment finance, known as a chattel mortgage or hire purchase.

 Both loan types are functionally similar – you can borrow more than 100% of the equipment’s value and pay off the equipment over time; usually between 12 months to five years, even seven years in some cases.
 The main difference is ownership: a chattel mortgage gives you asset ownership immediately, whereas the bank or lender retains ownership of the equipment in a hire purchase.
 This has certain benefits depending on your accounting method.